Lithuania country profile

 1939 - The Soviet Union compels Lithuania to accept Soviet military bases.

 1940 - Soviet Army invades.
-Smetona flees.
+President Antanas Smetona flees.
 Lithuania incorporated into Soviet Union.

 1941 - Thousands of Lithuanians deported to Siberia.
 Nazi Germany invades Soviet Union and occupy Lithuania.